DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="scripts"></a>
 # Scripts
 At `./scripts` are all utilty scripts located.
-- `print_module_hrefs.js` allows the collection of course urls.
+- `print_module_hrefs.js` allows the collection of course urls

-    By using this script via devtools you do the following:
+    By pasting it into your browser's devtools you can collect urls yourself.
     All visible course urls from the area `Modulzuordnungen` on the program [page](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) are added to the collection.
     Depending on what `Studiengangsbereich` is currently selected different courses will apear.
     If you are done, the collection can be printed to log.